Soluto/stitch/examples/jsonplaceholder/README.md

 # Description

-This example demonstrate how we can take an existing JSON API and GraphQLfy it **without writing any code!**
+This example demonstrate how we can take an existing JSON API and GraphQLify it **without writing any code!**

 Existing rest API description: